lippard661/reportnew/README.md

    ...
    end-host: <hostname>
 to have a single unique section in the config file for each host.
 The former is preferred for compactness, simplicity, and eliminating redundancy between similarly-configured hosts.  reportnew -c can be used to check a config for possible syntax errors.

+Actions can be "notify" (send email), "text" (send email with fewer characters for SMS), "alert" (generate output to STDOUT), or "execute" (pass matching log lines to a script).
+For "execute," privileges are dropped and the script is executed as nobody:nogroup (or nobody group), unless privilege separation is used in which case it is executed as _reportnew:_reportnew.
+Scripts must be in a "scripts" subdirectory under the config file directory and must be signify-signed using a key defined in the config.
+If OpenBSD's OpenBSD::Pledge is updated in the future to support execpromises, reportnew will be modified to make use of it, but at present scripts are not bound by pledge or unveil unless the script applies them itself.

 "frequency" in config file comments is not implemented; config file doesn't include an example of the within-log correlation, here is an example used for alerting on an SMTP session of concern with